How to Improve Fleet Utilization?

 A well-utilized fleet not only improves productivity and reduces costs; it also boosts profitability.
 Here are the reasons why fleet utilization is important.

 A parked truck attracts only storage costs.
 Also, an empty running truck does not attract any revenue.
-It’s pointless to store vehicles that are largely going to be under-utilized.
-Maximizing vehicle utilization helps you increase revenue potential with fewer resources.
+Maximizing vehicle capacity utilization helps you increase revenue potential with fewer resources.

 Right fleet size for operations

-Analyzing fleet utilization helps a company right-size its fleet.
-Utilization answers two critical questions:
+Analyzing fleet capacity utilization helps a company right-size its fleet by answering two critical questions:

 - How many vehicles do you need to meet business needs?

-- What are optimum miles driven (over a set timeframe, say, a day or week) so that a vehicle is considered adequately utilized?
+- What are optimum miles driven (over a set timeframe, say, a day or week) so a vehicle is adequately utilized?

 Four components of a right-sized fleet